August 11, 2016

 Kansas City, Kan. —The University of Kansas Hospital continues to be the area's most honored hospital.

 The academic medicine provider was named on 11 specialties in the U.S. News & World Report's "Best Hospitals" data-driven national lists, which were announced Aug.
 2. A specialty must be ranked among the top 50 in the nation to be named to a Best Hospitals list.
+Here is the announcement from last year: 2015-16.

 U.S. News evaluates approximately 5,000 hospitals for its annual rankings.
 This year 153 hospitals – about 3 percent – were nationally ranked in at least one specialty.